gerdm/gerdm/README.md

 # Hola mundo 👋

-My name is Gerardo and I'm an Msc student in mathematics at Queen Mary University of London.
+My name is Gerardo.
+I'm an PhD student in Bayesian Machine Learning at Queen Mary University of London.

 - 🤖 I'm interested in bayesian machine learning and dynamical systems for quantitative finance
 - 🌱 I’m currently learning about complex systems, causal networks, and neural Granger causality